telerik/reporting-docs/getting-started/installation/installation-approaches.md

 When you download the Telerik Reporting, the wizard for the MSI installation will by default install the product in the `C:\Program Files (x86)\Progress\Telerik Reporting {{site.suiteversion}}` folder for 32-bit machines, or in the `C:\Program Files\Progress\Telerik Reporting {{site.suiteversion}}` folder for 64-bit machines.

+Using the MSI installer is the recommended way of installing Telerik Reporting.
+The MSI installer will automatically register in machine's GAC the Telerik Reporting assemblies needed for Visual Studio Telerik Report Designer, configure the Project- and Item Templates in all Visual Studio instances, and create and populate the AdventureWorks sample database used by our example projects.

 ### Specifics

 During the MSI installation process, consider the following: